 From November 18, 2021 through August 4, 2022 the Mammoth announced results from the first 21 diamond drill holes completed as part of the drill program announced on July 22, 2021.
 On April 28, 2022 the Company announced the completion of the diamond drilling program, with additional results from this drill program to follow.
-The following table lists potentially economic mineralized intervals indicated by this drilling program announced to the end of the Company's third quarter 2022.

-In the following table, gold equivalent is based on silver grade converted to gold grade at 75 grams per tonne silver = 1 gram per tonne gold.
+The following table lists potentially economic mineralized intervals indicated by this drilling program undertaken during the year ended January 31, 2023.
+The table reports gold equivalent which is based on silver grade converted to gold grade at 75 grams per tonne silver = 1 gram per tonne gold.
 Mammoth drilled as near perpendicular as believed to be the orientation of mineralized control features, however lengths shown are core lengths versus perpendicular true length of mineralized intersections.